Brief Moments of Practice Bring Steadiness to Your Day

 Why it matters:

-This ritual grounds you in who you truly are before the world starts talking.
+This practice grounds you in who you truly are before the world starts talking.
 It sets your nervous system — and your mindset — on a stable foundation.

 Wake the body, ease stiffness, invite movement.